learn-co-curriculum/reading-ios-variables-and-data-types/README.md

 ```
 #### Avoid "Magic Numbers"

-While we chose good names for the variables above, there's still a small problem with the code snippet: the "magic number" `5`.
-"Magic numbers" are values in the code that have no reference to their origin.
-We have to rely on the comment to understand what value this represents—if there even is a comment.
+While we chose good names for the variables above, there's still a small problem with that code snippet: the "magic number" `5`.
+"Magic numbers" are values in the code that have no reference to their origin or intent; we have to rely on the comment to understand what value this represents—if there even is a comment.
 It's best to save this value into a variable and use the variable name to document the nature of the value that it holds:

 ```objc
 // use a variable to document a "magic number"